Writing templates and overlays

 Step 2: Overlays

-Place the CloudFormation template in crustomize/base/template-name.yml
+Place the CloudFormation template in crustomize/base/template-name.yml.

-The name doesn’t matter, all YAML files in base/
+The name doesn’t matter, all YAML files in base/ will be read and

 merged into one master base template.

-file in the crustomize/overlays/test
+Create a crustomize.yml file in the crustomize/overlays/test folder

 with this content: